orion-project/beam-inspector/bin/help/export_raw.md

 ► File ► Export Raw Image [F6]
 ```

 Saves the latest captured frame into a file without any scaling and processing.
 Use the Select button to specify a target file name and image format.
 PNG, JPG, and PGM formats are supported.
+Note that JPEG images have lossy compression and are not recommended for scientific data.

 ![Screenshot](./img/export_raw.png)